appwebtech/Admin-API-Blog-Backend-/README.md

 <br><hr>

 #### Tags
 A tag name of value string has been added.
 This can be handy when searching the database.
-In present day, a database can hit the one million records mark within days if not hours.
+In present day, a database can hit the one million records mark within days if not hours in cases of social media platforms.
 ![tags](https://cloud.githubusercontent.com/assets/20464709/21051641/9896fb6c-be21-11e6-9da0-9d6a18931f60.png)

 <br><hr>